Telepatía: Critical reception

 "Telepatía" ranked as the fifth best song of 2021 by Billboard, stating that "not only essential for its addictive groove and inspired lyrical content, the pop gem also put a spotlight on truly bilingual songs having chart potential."
+The song won Top Latin Song at the 2022 Billboard Music Awards.

 Music video

-On March 18, 2021 the official music video for "Telepatía" was released.
-It sees Uchis stroll around her hometown of Pereira, Colombia and was directed by the artist herself.
-For the video, Kali Uchis said she wanted "Nothing overproduced, just the beautiful natural magic of the country I have had the honor of also calling home my entire life, Colombia."
+On March 18, 2021, the music video for "Telepatía" was released.
+It was directed by Uchis herself and filmed in her hometown of Pereira, Colombia.
+The singer said she wanted "Nothing overproduced, just the beautiful natural magic of the country I have had the honor of also calling home my entire life, Colombia."
+Uchis announced through her social media that the video had to be uploaded three times due to an error with the audio synchronization.